strigo/strigo-rest-docs/content/classes.md

 `presentation_filename` | String   | The name of the presentation file (see [presentations](#presentations)).
 `created_at`            | Datetime | The time when the class was created.
 `updated_at`            | Datetime | The time when the class was last updated.
+`labels`                | List     | The list of labels applied to the class template.

 ## Retrieve all classes